How To Wash Fresh Herbs To Help Prevent Bacterial Contamination

 After you've given your fresh herbs a good visual inspection, it's time for them to be washed.

-Wrap the herbs in single layer of very slightly damp paper towel.
+- Wrap the herbs in a single layer of very slightly damp paper towel.
 You may be able to just use the residual moisture from the rinsing to achieve this.

 Following these easy steps can prevent bacterial contamination of your food from fresh herbs.